Engaging and useful guide to FreeStyle Libre systems: dedicated children and young people case studies

 Meet the expert workshops: Comprehensive data interpretation case studies

 This is your opportunity to benefit from dedicated time with an expert to work through real-life scenarios to solidify your practical understanding of data interpretation.
-This is a repeat of the morning’s workshops, giving you the chance to attend your second choice of workshop: Workshop 1: CGM and HCL data interpretation for adolescents and young adults (including alcohol and exercise) Dr Reza Zaidi, Consultant Diabetologist and Lead for the Young Adult and Transition, Royal Liverpool and Broadgreen University Hospitals NHS Trust
+This is a repeat of the morning’s workshops, giving you the chance to attend your second choice of workshop: Workshop 1: General nuances of HCL and CGM use in young adults (including alcohol related advice) Dr Reza Zaidi, Consultant Diabetologist and Lead for the Young Adult and Transition, Royal Liverpool and Broadgreen University Hospitals NHS Trust

 Workshop 2: CGM and HCL data interpretation in younger children Dr Fiona Campbell, Clinical Lead for General Paediatric Medicine and Diabetes and Consultant in Paediatric Diabetes, The Leeds Teaching Hospitals NHS Trust Workshop 3: Utilising CGM data in more challenging CYP: Type 2, basel bolus, (non-HCL) Professor Ramzi Ajjan, Professor of Metabolic Medicine, University of Leeds and The Leeds Teaching Hospitals NHS Trust |